hdr-bgnn/BGNN_Snakemake/README.md

    - Metadata/ : store the output from generate_metadata.py code developed by Drexel team.
 One file ".json" per image
    - Cropped/ : store the ouput from Crop image.
    - Segmented/ : store the ouput from Segment trait using code developed by M. Maruf (Virginia Tech)
-   - Morphology/ : in development, current version (1) has been develop by Thibault Tabarin (Battelle), for information about the trait and morphology check [minnowsTraits repo](here https://github.com/hdr-bgnn/minnowTraits)
+   - Morphology/ : in development, current version (1) has been develop by Thibault Tabarin (Battelle), for information about the trait and morphology check [minnowsTraits repo](https://github.com/hdr-bgnn/minnowTraits) and [Morphology-analysis repo](https://github.com/hdr-bgnn/Morphology-analysis)
          + Presence : presence/absence table
          + Measure : specific measurement the fish (e.i. head depth, head width, snout to eye distance....)
          + Landmark : table with specific landmark positions used to determinate the measurement